The Challenge

 The ambitious project has utilised previously under-used and partly redundant storage and workshop areas by converting them into modern, multifunctional laboratory facilities for teaching and research.

-The School of Engineering and Applied Science is situated in the original part of the university's Main Building; a seven story square design, circa 1950s, with a large exterior roof space at first floor level, accessed only from within the building.
+The School of Engineering and Applied Science is situated in the original part of the university's Main Building; a seven-story square design, circa 1950s, with a large exterior roof space at first floor level, accessed only from within the building.
 The existing laboratories and disused workshops are spread over two floors: six on the lower ground floor, and eight on the first floor, whilst the ventilation plant is situated on the first floor external roof.
 Both the square shape of the building, with its central atrium design, and the restricted access to the roof space proved a challenge, not only in getting the large amount of Nuaire kit in situ, but also in installing the ductwork on the central exterior walls.

 "The Aston University units were designed on our AireCAD software, which delivers totally bespoke AHU solutions at the touch of a button", says Alun Thomas, AHU Manager at Nuaire.
 "This unique software system, coupled with the response and support of a dedicated AHU team, ensures that the customer can get accurate and reliable information quickly."

 The software has been taken to the next level and is now fully integrated with Nuaire's 'JIT' and 'Lean' manufacturing systems.
 Once approved by the customer, the units flow seamlessly into the new £1.8 million automated manufacturing cell, which punches and stores all the required components in a totally 'lights-out' working environment.
 "The power of being able to generate a fully bespoke AHU totally automatically and then send it through a precision machine to be manufactured, without any human intervention, is a first.
-This ensures controlled repeatability and results in the high quality AHUs that you would expect from Nuaire."
+This ensures controlled repeatability and results in the high-quality AHUs that you would expect from Nuaire."